 5/20.
 Mushu – Disney’s Mulan (1998)

 There are many reasons why the 2020 Mulan remake was heavily criticized.
 One is that they removed this guy.
-Mushu is one of the standout Disney characters of the ’90s.
+Mushu is one of the standout skinny Disney characters of the ’90s.
 Whilst he starts by using Mulan to get back his Guardian position amongst the ancestors, he truly began to care about Mulan as the film went on.
 He was there through the highs and lows.
 Unlike other dragons, Mushu is tiny for ‘travel convivence’.
-He is quite overconfident, impulsive, and often has a comedic response to everything.
+He is quite overconfident, and impulsive, and often has a comedic response to everything.
 He often gets Mulan in trouble, but he is a true friend.
 Mushu may not be as big as the Great Stone Dragon the ancestors wanted to send, but he was Mulan’s companion and a huge part of the film.

 4/20.
 Vermithrax Pejorative – Dragonslayer

 If there is one thing to know about dragons, it is to never miss their young.
 This applies to Vermithrax Pejorative, as her dragonets are her everything.
 Vermithrax is an intelligent dragon, brokering peace with King Cassiodorus to receive virgin sacrifices and keep her dragonets a secret.
 However, once the dragonets were killed, her true powers came out.
 Despite suffering in constant pain due to her old age, she still spews fire and ripped people apart with her talons.
 This was one of Disney’s darkest films.
 For CGI in 1981, Vermithrax was beautifully animated.
 It still stands up today, as she is still considered one of the greatest and coolest dragons in film history.